OCsonic/nyaofetch/README.md

 # Nyaofetch
+## What is this?
+Nyaofetch is a tool meant to replace as much Neofetch functionality as possible while maintaining faster speeds

+Currently I advice against using it because it's undergoing some major refactoring to improve functionality and speed.

 ## Installation
-This program requires [boltauthd](https://codeberg.org/BasilBasil/boltauthd) to be installed in order to work properly.
+This program requires [boltauthd](https://codeberg.org/BasilBasil/boltauthd) to be installed in order for GPU detection to work properly.

 After boltauthd is installed then you just need to put [nyaofetch](./nyaofetch) into /usr/bin/